-Student Loans: Records related to student loans, including application, approvals, disbursements, repayment, etc. Retain while active plus 6 years.
-Actual length of retention is at the discretion of individual departments as long as minimum requirements are met.
-Destruction of records should be done in a manner that maintains confidentiality.
+Student Loans: Retain records related to student loans, including applications, approvals, disbursements, repayments, etc. while active plus 6 years.
+The length of retention is at the discretion of individual department as long as minimum requirements are met.
+Records should be destroyed using a method that maintains confidentiality.

 Personal Financial Records

 The Gramm-Leach-Bliley Act of 1999 relates to the protection of personal financial information held by financial institutions.
-The GLB Act broadly defines “financial institution” as any institution engaged in financial activities on behalf of consumers, and since higher education institutions engage in student loan processing, they are considered financial institutions under the Act.
-Protected information, however, goes beyond financial aid records.
-It includes all varieties of personal financial information collected by the university on faculty, students, staff, and others.
-Examples of protected financial information include financial aid records, credit card and personal check information, salary information and tax records.
-University offices that maintain protected financial information are required to identify themselves to the Information Security Officer at Computing and Telecommunications Services.
+The GLB Act broadly defines “financial institution” as any institution engaged in financial activities on behalf of consumers.
+Higher education institutions that process student loans are considered financial institutions under the Act.
+Protected information goes beyond financial aid records.
+It includes personal financial information collected by the university, faculty, students, staff, and others.
+Protected financial information includes financial aid records, credit card and personal check information, salary information and tax records.
+University offices that maintain protected financial information are required to identify themselves to the Computing and Telecommunications Services, Information Security Officer.

 - Credit card numbers with/without expiration dates